 These behaviors are pretty characteristic of most teens, but they can also be signs of depression.
 Abrupt changes in their mood can lead you to wonder whether they’re struggling with mental health symptoms or just, well, being a teenager.

 - less interest in spending time with friends or family

 - talk about death, dying, or suicide

 If you’ve noticed these signs on most days for more than a week or two, your child could have depression.
-Here’s how to approach the topic gently and offer support.
+We’ve partnered with Newport Academy, a mental health treatment program for teens, to help you provide support.

 Start by finding a quiet, private time to have a conversation.
 It may help to approach the subject with just one parent, since facing two parents at once might overwhelm your child or create an atmosphere of confrontation.